 For high-tech services, Elmwood has several internet options available including DSL, cable, and wireless.
 Cell phone reception has improved over the last few years due to the construction of new towers.

-New construction is always encouraged whether it is homes or businesses.
+New Construction: New construction is always encouraged whether it is homes or businesses.
 Several new homes have been constructed in Elmwood.
 Trail Ridge is a new housing development with new homes being built this spring.
+Click here for more information about the lots available in Trail Ridge.
 TIF funding is available for development.
 As for new construction, the soil accepts basements which allow increased square footage and lowers total square foot building costs.

 The Businesses: Elmwood offers several businesses that are the most successful in the state and some are known nationwide.